DDkhoa2k8/System-of-non-linear-equaltion-solver-JS/README.md

 # System-of-non-linear-equaltion-solver-JS
-Using newton method for solving system of equation.Here how is work: https://www.youtube.com/watch?v=zPDp_ewoyhM
+Using the Newton method for solving equations, here is how it works: https://www.youtube.com/watch?v=zPDp_ewoyhM.(in the process)